terraform-aws-modules/terraform-aws-vpn-gateway/README.md

 The static routes will then be automatically propagated to the VPC subnet routing tables (provided in `private_route_table_ids`) once a VPN tunnel status is `UP`.
 When static routes are disabled, the appliance behind the Customer Gateway needs to support BGP routing protocol in order for routes to be automatically discovered, and subsequently propagated to the VPC subnet routing tables.
 This module supports optional parameters for tunnel inside cidr and preshared keys.
 They can be supplied individually, too.
+If you want to use the Transit Gateway support you are responsible for creating the transit gateway, the route tables and the association yourself outside of this module.

 ## Usage